Japan stands firm on Tokyo Olympics schedule, denies report of cancellation | Health

 Japan stands firm on Tokyo Olympics schedule, denies report of cancellation

-Japan doubled down on its commitment to host the Tokyo Olympics this year and flatly denied reports on Friday of a possible cancellation, in a move that is unlikely to temper public fears of holding the event during a global pandemic.
-Though much of Japan is under a state of emergency due to a third wave of COVID-19 infections, Tokyo organisers have consistently vowed to press ahead with the Games scheduled to open on July 23 after having been postponed in March last year.
+Japan stood firm on Friday on its commitment to host the Tokyo Olympics this year and denied reports of a possible cancellation but the pledge looks unlikely to ease public concern about holding the event during a global pandemic.
+Though much of Japan is under a state of emergency due to a third wave of COVID-19 infections, Tokyo Olympic organisers have vowed to press ahead with the re-scheduled Games, which are due to open on July 23 after being postponed for a year because of the coronavirus.

-A Japanese government spokesman said there was "no truth" to a report in The Times that the government had privately concluded the Tokyo Olympics would have to be cancelled because of the coronavirus pandemic.
-The Times, citing an unnamed senior member of the ruling coalition, said the government's focus was now on securing the Games for Tokyo in the next available year, 2032.
+A government spokesman said there was "no truth" to a report in the Times newspaper that the government had privately concluded the Games would have to be cancelled because of the virus.
+The Times, citing an unidentified senior member of the ruling coalition, said the government's focus was now on securing the Games for Tokyo in the next available year, 2032.

-"We will clearly deny the report," Deputy Chief Cabinet Secretary Manabu Sakai said in a press conference.
-In a rare move, the government issued a statement to shoot down the report, saying it was working closely with the International Olympic Committee and other parties in preparation for a safe and secure Games.
+"We will clearly deny the report," Deputy Chief Cabinet Secretary Manabu Sakai told a news conference.
+The governor of Tokyo, Yuriko Koike, said there had been no talk of cancelling or delaying the Olympics and a protest should be lodged over the Times report.

-The Tokyo 2020 organising committee also denied the report, saying in a statement its partners including the Japanese government and the International Olympic Committee were "fully focused" on hosting the games as scheduled.
-"It is very disappointing to see that The Times is developing such a tabloid-like story with an untrustworthy source," a Tokyo 2020 source told Reuters.
+The Games organising committee also denied the report, saying in a statement its partners including the government and the International Olympic Committee (IOC) were "fully focused" on hosting the games as scheduled.
+"It is very disappointing to see that the Times is developing such a tabloid-like story with an untrustworthy source," a source from the organising committee told Reuters.

 "The national government is fully committed to delivering a safe and secure Games, and we are always encouraged by their dedications," the source said.
-In early international reactions, the Australian and United States Olympic Committees said they were preparing for the Games as planned.
+The Australian and U.S. Olympic Committees said they were preparing for the Games as planned.

 "Unfortunately, I need to address unfounded rumours that the Tokyo Olympic Games will be cancelled, rumours that only create more anxiety for athletes," Matt Carroll, the chief executive of the Australian committee, told reporters in Sydney.
 "The Tokyo Games are on.
 The flame will be lit on July 23, 2021."